redwoodjs/redwood/docs/docs/background-jobs.md

 :::info

-Of course if you have a process monitor system watching your workers you'll to use the process monitor's version of the `restart` command each time you deploy!
+Of course if you have a process monitor system watching your workers you'll want to use the process monitor's version of the `restart` command each time you deploy!

 :::